 Dover to Calais on P&O:

-Dover to Calais remains one of the most popular routes.
+The Dover to Calais Ferry remains one of the most popular routes.
 It is short, but P&O focused a lot of their recent development on making sure that there was nothing short about the amenities offered.
 It only takes about 90 minutes to cross, and P&O offers 23 sailings a day.

 Tickets are flexible, without a fee for credit card use and they even let you take caravans and pets on board.
 There is on board shopping and meal service, a play area for children, and a VIP Lounge for a small upgrade fee.
 Depending on where you live, this route can be the start of a wonderful weekend holiday – or a part of your regular work week.
 With flexible ticketing, anything is possible.